itirohidaka/facerecognition/README.md

 This is a project automated with AWS CDK (Python) and tested in AWS Cloud9 environment.

-# How to Create this solution on AWS:
+# How to create this solution on AWS:

 Open the terminal on Cloud9 and clone this repo using git commands.
 ``` bash